h2non/imaginary/README.md

 ### Authorization

 imaginary supports a simple token-based API authorization.
-To enable it, you should specific the flag `-key secret` to the binary.
+To enable it, you should specific the flag `-key secret` when you call the binary.

-API token can be define in the HTTP client as header (`API-Key`) or query param (`key`).
+API token can be defined as HTTP header (`API-Key`) or query param (`key`).

-Example request with API token:
+Example request with API key:
 ```
 POST /crop HTTP/1.1
 Host: localhost:8088